Rewriting for Symmetric Monoidal Categories with Commutative (Co)Monoid Structure

-\begin{definition}[Weakly Convex DPO Rewriting] We call a DPO rewriting step as in Definition~\ref{def:DPO} \emph{weakly convex} if $f : L \rightarrow D$ is a convex matching and $i+j \rightarrow C$ is a weak boundary complement in the leftmost pushout square. \end{definition}
+\end{exa} Note that, contrary to boundary complements in the symmetric monoidal case [4]\cite{pt2}, weak boundary complements are not necessarily unique if they exist. \begin{defi}[Weakly Convex DPO Rewriting] We call a DPO rewriting step as in Definition~\ref{def:DPO} \emph{weakly convex} if $f : L \rightarrow D$ is a convex matching and $v'w' \rightarrow C$ is a weak boundary complement in the leftmost pushout square. \end{defi}

-Note that, contrary to boundary complements in the symmetric monoidal case \cite{pt2}, weak boundary complements are not necessarily unique if they exist.
-We can now conclude the soundness and completeness of weakly convex DPO rewriting for string diagrams with commutative monoid structure. \begin{theorem} Let $\R = \langle l, r \rangle$ be a rewrite rule on $\cprd$.
+We can now conclude the soundness and completeness of weakly convex DPO rewriting for string diagrams with commutative monoid structure. \begin{thm} Let $\R = \langle l, r \rangle$ be a rewrite rule on $\cprd$.
 Then,

-\end{theorem} \begin{proof} For the direction from left to right we proceed as follows.
+\end{thm} \begin{proof} For the direction from left to right we proceed as follows.
 From the definition of rewriting, and given the assumption $d \Rightarrow_\R e$, we have equalities as in~\eqref{eq:stringdiadrew}.
 We now interpret the string diagrams involved, obtaining right-monogamous cospans:

 From the last two cospans above, by simply rearranging nodes on the interface from the left to the right and viceversa, we obtain: